lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 * Implemented editorial changes proposed by OPSDIR reviewer

 * Removed requirement to support HTTP/1.0

+* Incorporated relevant text from former Sections 3.1 and 3.2 in the introduction of Section 3 as proposed by HTTPDIR review

 * Added normative language in Sections 3.3 and 3.7 for clarity